 He is active in the local community, serving on the Boards of ToolBank USA and the Cystic Fibrosis Foundation.
 He is also the Founder and Executive Chairman of ShamRockin’ for a Cure, a national charitable benefit serving the Cystic Fibrosis Foundation.
 Chris lives in Atlanta with his 3 sons where he spends his time coaching lacrosse and football.

-Prior to joining CarterBaldwin, Derek was a consultant with the nation’s largest physician recruiting firm where he spent 4 years recruiting doctors, physician practice leaders and hospital administrators for leading health care systems.
+Prior to joining CarterBaldwin, Derek was a consultant with the nation’s largest physician recruiting firm where he spent 4 years recruiting physicians and department leaders for leading health systems.
 He earned his BS in Business Administration and Marketing from State University of New York at Buffalo.
 Derek currently serves as a mentor in a local youth nonprofit organization and is an active member of the Super Dad’s group at his children’s elementary school.
-He loves fitness, real estate investment, fitness and is a dangerous Texas Hold ‘em player.
+He loves fitness, real estate investment and is a passionate 49ers fan.